WVJS

 WVJS (1420 AM) is an American radio station licensed to serve the community of Owensboro, Kentucky.
 The station is owned and operated by Hancock Communications, Inc., doing business as the Cromwell Radio Group.
+The station airs an Oldies/Classic hits format.

+WVJS operates with an Effective radiated power (ERP) of 980 watts during the day, and 20 watts during the night.
+This makes it a class D radio station.
+The station also has two translators, 92.9 W225CL and 93.3 W227CO.
+These translators both operate at 250 watts, making them class D translators.

 History

-WVJS programming began November 27, 1947, from studios located at 324 Allen Street in downtown Owensboro.
+WVJS began a test broadcast on October 26, 1947.
+It went on the air officially on November 27, 1947, from studios located at 324 Allen Street in downtown Owensboro.
 The station's transmitter building and multi tower directional array were located on a 26-acre tract of land on U.S. Highway 60, just west of the Owensboro city limits.
-The station operated at 1420 kilocycles with 1,000 watts of power.
-The following year WVJS-FM went on the air at 96.1 megacycles.
+The station operated on 1420 kilocycles with 1,000 watts of power.
+The following year WVJS-FM went on the air on 96.1 megacycles.

 The stations were owned and operated by Owensboro on the Air, Incorporated.
 Owensboro developer Vincent J. Steele was majority owner.
 Owensboro radio veteran Malcolm Greep, who was a driving force in starting WVJS, was named general manager of the new station.

 In early 1960, WVJS closed its downtown studios on Allen Street and consolidated all of its operations at the company's transmitting site on Highway 60.
 The station began play-by-play coverage of the Kentucky Wesleyan College basketball games in 1961.
 In 1962, WVJS was granted FCC approval to boost daytime power to 5,000 watts.
-In 1963, the station's FM call letters were changed to WSTO and it became Kentucky's first full-time stereo broadcasting station.
+In 1963, the station's FM callsign was changed to WSTO and it became Kentucky's first full-time stereo broadcasting station.

 In 1973, Owensboro on the Air was granted a franchise by the city to provide cable television service to Owensboro and a new building to house Owensboro Cablevision was constructed at the company's Highway 60 site.

 In 1983, V.J.
 Steele's heirs sold WVJS, WSTO and the cable TV operations to Century Communications Corporation of New Canaan, Connecticut.
 At the end of 1996, Century sold WVJS and WSTO to Brill Media which already owned Owensboro stations WOMI and WBKR.
 WSTO was later sold to South Central Communications of Evansville, Indiana.

 In 2002, WVJS was purchased by its current owner, Cromwell Radio Group, and shares facilities at 1115 Tamarack Road in Owensboro, with the following stations: Philpot-licensed WBIO, Whitesville-licensed WXCM, Hawesville-licensed WKCM, Lewisport-licensed WLME, Cannelton, Indiana-licensed WCJZ and Tell City, Indiana-licensed WTCJ.

 Programming

 WVJS broadcasts a mix of oldies and classic hits music format to the greater Owensboro, Kentucky, area.
-Programming features the "Kool Gold" syndicated format from Dial-Global.
+Programming features the "Kool Gold" syndicated format from Westwood One.